 The question that I am asking you is, “What Is Your Telos In Life?”

-Telos is a greek word that means purpose.
-It has something to do with ultimate purpose or the subject matter of an argument.
+Telos is a Greek word that means purpose.
+It has something to do with the ultimate purpose or the subject matter of an argument.

 Aristotle believes telos means the end of a thing, and so he defines telos in life as “the final end of a thing.”
 Let me give you an example:

-You wish you could just call it quits but you can’t bring yourself to hurt someone who is so important to you.
+You wish you could just call it quits, but you cannot bring yourself to hurt someone so important to you.
 What do you do?

-You begin to wonder if there is some other way out of this mess.
+You begin to wonder if there is another way out of this mess.
 You begin to wonder if there is some way for everyone involved.